 To get a shallower depth of field, you also have three ways:

 - Low F-Stop Value: You can get a shallower depth of field using a smaller f-stop, like f/1.2 to f/2.0, to let in more light.
 Adjust the shutter speed and ISO to obtain proper exposure.

 - Move Closer to the Subject: Use a telephoto lens or get physically closer to the subject.
 You may also place the subject as far away from the background as you can.

 - Use a Lens With a Longer Focal Length: Use a telephoto lens with a longer focal length and manually select your focal point to be on the area of the subject you want the sharpest focus.

 Now it’s your turn!

-I hope this quick tutorial helped you unmask the mystery around what exactly depth of field is and what you need to know about it.
+I hope this quick tutorial helped you unmask the mystery around what is depth of field and what you need to know about it.

-Like the article?
+Like the article about depth of field?
 Pin the top image to Pinterest!

-Got any questions or comments?
-Let me know if the comments below!
+Got any questions about depth of field, focal length or comments?
+Let me know in the comments below!